Dasseti is proud to be a silver sponsor at GAIM Ops Cayman, taking place from 24 - 27th April 2022.

 For a number of years now, the financial services sector has busily set about identifying and attempting to measure ESG credentials of managers and funds, using a variety of different terms and measurements to do so.
 Many independent ESG data providers have emerged, most of which employ different methodologies, varying scope of disclosures and inconsistent metrics too.
 So how can investors clearly understand and compare a range of portfolios to identify which of those are either favourable new investments, or part of an existing portfolio which may need work to meet ESG goals?
 How too can GPs and fund managers harness the power of their ESG data and present an accurate picture to the market and their LP community.

-Collaboration and Convergence
+Collaboration and Convergence is needed

 Key players in the private equity sector, including leading LPs and GPs, have collaborated to try and solve some of these common challenges around ESG data and metrics.
 They point out that the problem is not a lack of frameworks in the ESG space, it is that there are too many frameworks to choose from.
 This fragmentation means there is no critical mass in any one area or framework.
 LPs currently have no means of comparing standardized data for comparisons across their portfolios, GPs are dealing with multiple different requests for a variety of ESG data points from LPs and portfolio companies have a myriad of ESG frameworks to consider and choose between.